astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/overview).
 - [Docker Desktop](https://www.docker.com/products/docker-desktop).
-- An [Alph Vantage API key](https://www.alphavantage.co/support/#api-key).
+- An [Alpha Vantage API key](https://www.alphavantage.co/support/#api-key).
 A free tier is available.
 - An [OpenAI API key](https://platform.openai.com/docs/api-reference/introduction).
 You will need to have an OpenAI account with credits to use the API.

 ## Clone the project